MITHaystack/HOPS/doc/reference/source/hops4/developer_guide/python_examples.rst

                                                 | Fourfit-compatible output format generation
 =============================================== ====================================================================

-The phase calibration generation example shows how to extract phase calibration corrections from fringe fitting results and generate output compatible with the fourfit control file format.
+The phase calibration generation example shows how to derive manual phase calibration corrections from fringe fitting results and generate output compatible with the fourfit control file format.